Nandrolone as a Potential Alternative Androgen with Reduced Androgenic Side Effects for Transfeminine and Transmasculine People

 Nandrolone is not a 17α-alkylated steroid.
 Hence, unlike most orally used synthetic AAS like methyltestosterone, stanozolol, and oxandrolone, but similarly to testosterone, nandrolone has no risk of the liver toxicity associated with 17α-alkylated AAS (Handelsman, 2016).

-Since the article was posted (March 2020), a review suggesting nandrolone for transgender hormone therapy has been published (received April 2020 and published May 2020):
+Since this article was published, a review suggesting nandrolone as a potential component of transgender hormone therapy for non-binary individuals has been published:

 - Cocchetti, C., Ristori, J., Romani, A., Maggi, M., & Fisher, A. D. (2020).
 Hormonal Treatment Strategies Tailored to Non-Binary Transgender Individuals.
 Journal of Clinical Medicine, 9(6), 1609.
 [DOI:10.3390/jcm9061609]